Triplemanía XXXI

-Triplemanía XXXI is an upcoming three-day professional wrestling event promoted and produced by the Mexican professional wrestling promotion Lucha Libre AAA Worldwide (AAA or Triple A).
-The event will be held on April 16, July 15, and August 12, 2023.
-The April 16 event will take place at Estadio de Béisbol Monterrey in Monterrey, the July 15 event will take place at Estadio Chevron in Tijuana and the August 12 event at Arena Ciudad de México in Mexico City.
-It will mark the 31st year in a row that AAA will hold a Triplemanía show and comprise the 40th, 41st, and 42nd overall shows held under the Triplemanía banner since 1993.
+Triplemanía XXXI was a three-day professional wrestling pay-per-view (PPV) event promoted and produced by the Mexican professional wrestling promotion Lucha Libre AAA Worldwide (AAA or Triple A).
+The event was held on April 16, July 15, and August 12, 2023.
+The April 16 event took place at Mobil Super Stadium in Monterrey, the July 15 event took place at Chevron Stadium in Tijuana, and the August 12 event took place at Mexico City Arena in Mexico City.
+It marked the 31st year in a row that AAA has held a Triplemanía show and comprises the 40th, 41st, and 42nd overall shows promoted under the Triplemanía banner since 1993.
 The annual Triplemanía show is AAA's biggest event of the year, serving as the culmination of major storylines in what has been described as AAA's version of WrestleMania or their Super Bowl event.
+The event aired on PPV via the FITE service.

-The event will be themed around the Guerra de Rivalidades tournament, in which four pareja increíble tag teams will compete in matches across the three nights, with the winning team facing each other in a Lucha de Apuestas match on the third night.
+The event was themed around the Guerra de Rivalidades tournament, in which four pareja increíble tag teams competed in matches across the first two nights, with the team that lost in the finals initially being scheduled to face each other in a Lucha de Apuestas match on the third night of the event.
+However, as the finals ended in a draw, the Lucha de Apuestas match was turned into a four-way.
+In the four-way match, Psycho Clown defeated Sam Adonis to successfully defend his mask and win Adonis' hair; the match also included L.A.
+Park and Rush El Toro Blanco.

 Production

 Background

-2023 will mark the 31st year that the Mexican professional wrestling company Lucha Libre AAA Worldwide (Triple A or AAA) has held their annual flagship Triplemanía show.
-Triplemanía XXXI will comprise three shows – the 40th, 41st, and 42nd overall Triplemanía shows promoted by AAA (AAA promoted more than one Triplemanía event from 1994 to 1997 and from 2019 onward).
-Since the 2012 event, Triplemanía has taken place at the Arena Ciudad de México (Mexico City Arena), an indoor arena in Azcapotzalco, Mexico City, Mexico that has a maximum capacity of 22,300 spectators.
+2023 marked the 31st year that the Mexican professional wrestling company Lucha Libre AAA Worldwide (Triple A or AAA) has held their annual flagship Triplemanía show.
+Triplemanía XXXI comprised three shows – the 40th, 41st, and 42nd overall Triplemanía shows promoted by AAA (AAA promoted more than one Triplemanía event from 1994 to 1997 and from 2019 onward).
+Since the 2012 event, Triplemanía has taken place at the Mexico City Arena, an indoor arena in Azcapotzalco, Mexico City, Mexico that has a maximum capacity of 22,300 spectators.
 On January 17, 2023, AAA announced that Triplemanía XXXI would be held across three days in three cities.
-In addition to Arena Ciudad de México, Triplemanía XXXI will be held in Estadio de Béisbol Monterrey and Estadio Chevron.
-Triplemanía XXXI will be the third Triplemanía event held outside of Arena Ciudad de México during the 2020s and the fourth outside Mexico City since 2007.
+In addition to Arena Ciudad de México, Triplemanía XXXI was held in Mobil Super Stadium in Monterrey and Chevron Stadium in Tijuana.
+Triplemanía XXXI was the third Triplemanía event held with events away from Mexico City Arena during the 2020s and the fourth outside Mexico City since 2007.

 Triplemanía is the company's biggest show of the year, the AAA equivalent of WWE's WrestleMania or New Japan Pro-Wrestling's Wrestle Kingdom event.